ccdc-opensource/on-site-webcsd/docs/user-access-control.md

       - ThirdPartyCredentials__DisplayName={Name of SSO provider.
 Eg. Microsoft}
 ```

-**Note: Admin can disable local authentication and require users to strictly sign in with only SSO by setting the OnSiteLoginSetup__EnableFormBasedLogin variable to false**
+**Note: Admin can disable local authentication and require users to strictly sign in with only SSO by setting the OnSiteLoginSetup__EnableFormBasedLogin variable to false.**

 Finally, include the docker-compose.enable-sso.yml in the start-up command: